 Grab a Rental Bike & See Saratoga From a Different Perspective

 Did you know?
 Bike sharing is available through the CDPHP Cycle program.
-It's easy, affordable, and there are 14 bike rental locations throughout Saratoga, including right in Saratoga Spa State Park.
+It's easy, affordable, and there are multiple bike rental locations throughout Saratoga, including right in Saratoga Spa State Park.

-You choose an affordable plan ($5 is the hourly rate), find a bike using the app or make a reservation in advance, and then when you're finished riding you just return the bike to the nearest bike station with an open slot.
+Simply choose a plan, find a bike using the app or make a reservation in advance, and then when you're finished riding you just return the bike to the nearest bike station with an open slot.

 When you're getting off Broadway to explore nearby streets and Saratoga Lake, don't forget to add Saratoga parks to your list.
-The aforementioned Saratoga Spa State Park might be the first to come to mind, but when is the last time you visited the historic Yaddo Gardens?
+The aforementioned Saratoga Spa State Park might be the first to come to mind, but when is the last time you visited some of the region's other parks?

-Two other parks worth checking out that are just outside Saratoga are Moreau Lake State Park and the Wilton Wildlife Preserve & Park, both in Gansevoort.
+Two other parks worth checking out that are just outside Saratoga are Moreau Lake State Park and the Wilton Wildlife Preserve & Park.
 Moreau Lake State Park has its own lake beach and hiking trails for family-friendly fun.
 The Wilton Wildlife Preserve also has miles of trails in addition to year-round educational programs.
-This park is best known for preservation efforts of the karner blue butterfly.
+This park is best known for preservation efforts of the Karner blue butterfly.

 Branch off of Broadway when considering a place to stay in Saratoga!
 The Gideon Putnam, pictured above, is inside Saratoga Spa State Park and is much more than just a hotel.
-Check in after your adventures of the day to rest up before heading back out for dinner and drinks.
+Check in after your adventures to rest up before heading back out for dinner and drinks.

 You'll be a short walk away from the Roosevelt Baths & Spa, built over an ancient underground spring renowned for its healing mineral waters, that has over 40 treatment rooms and utilizes more than 60 natural therapies.
 If you're looking to combine a spa day with your stay, this is the place for you!